-Apple in September 2020 announced Apple One, a services bundle that allows Apple device customers to purchase several services together in one package instead of separately, saving money for those who use multiple Apple service products.
+Apple One is a services bundle that allows Apple device customers to purchase several services together in one package instead of separately, saving money for those who use multiple Apple service products.

 Our dedicated Apple One guide covers everything that you need to know about the Apple One bundles.